tmbuza/iMAP/README.md

 ```
 <br>

-4. Move the logfiles to LOG folder and delete any tmp files.
+4. Move the logfiles to LOG folder and delete any temporary files if found.

 ```{}
 mv mothur.*.logfile LOG